Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 A child’s parents or guardians are subject to the same two-or-three-year statute of limitations as adult victims.
 Though there are two exceptions in medical malpractice cases:

 Child injuries commonly stem from:

 In Nevada, medical malpractice is called professional negligence.
 It comprises:

 [T]he failure of a provider of health care … to use the reasonable care, skill or knowledge … used under similar circumstances by similarly trained and experienced providers…4

-To win a medical malpractice claim, plaintiffs must prove the following five elements by a preponderance of the evidence:
+To win a medical malpractice claim in Nevada, you must prove the following five elements by a preponderance of the evidence:

-There is no limit to the amount of economic damages plaintiffs can recover.
+There is no limit to the amount of economic damages you can recover for medical malpractice in Nevada.
 This includes compensation for

 Possibly.
 Liability waivers should not bar lawsuits under Nevada medical malpractice law if either: